February 17, 2019

 5. Auyán-tepui, Venezuela: With the roar of the world’s highest uninterrupted waterfall in the distance, this is an amazing place to have a rest while on an unforgettable hike and get into some contemplative practice.
 Surely this is one of those places where guided meditation leaders wouldn’t mind if you were to lay in your hammock while listening.

 6. Entrelacs, Quebec: This is where I had one of my most amazing meditation moments of 2017.
 I rented a beautiful cabin with no electricity or running water in the middle of the forest with others and we sat around the fire, talking about it all.
 When I freed a bit of time, I walked to where the boats were kept, sat in the canoe, closed my eyes and let the universe guide me.
 When I came to, I was in the middle of the lake surrounded by some of the most beautiful landscape.
 A few months later, I was in South Africa, tattooing the Entrelacs trees on my wrist.

 7. Kata Bay, Phuket, Thailand: Here, you’re removed from the sound of cars, feet shuffling, babies crying, and hustlers.
 You can be alone with your thoughts on one of the world’s most beautiful bays.
 If you grow tired of the solitude quickly, don’t fret.
-There are others nearby in hotels and resorts.
+There are others nearby in hotels and a great resort with entertainment.

 8. Bodhgaya, Bihar, India: Because…well…you know.